The Lakes Trail

-An extreme 5 day trail over the Lake District mountains.
+An All Inclusive* extreme 5 day trail over the Lake District mountains, for advanced riders who have experience riding in open ground.

 A true adventure over the mountains rediscovering the ancient routes of the Lakes.